US accuses Syria of delaying constitution ahead of election

 The U.S., Germany, France, Britain, Belgium and others criticized the border crossing closures.

 U.N. humanitarian chief Mark Lowcock told the council that Syrian government deliveries across conflict lines to the northeast are “not delivering at the scale or frequency required to meet the current health needs.”
+He said one hospital received only 450 gowns in April, and another received nothing for its maternity wing.

 Lowcock also said “the situation of families across Syria is truly desperate,” citing food prices more than 90 percent higher than six months ago.